LukePappa/Ourism/text.md

-Each particle of existence is subjected to the world-branch in which it reaches the highest state of being: everlasting and perfect fulfillment derived from the act of existing itself.
+Every particle of existence is subjected to the world-branch in which it reaches the highest state of being: everlasting and perfect fulfillment derived from the act of existing itself.
 To cultivate this state, simply be.